rant-lang/reference/src/language/functions.md

 ### Optional parameters

 A function parameter can be marked as optional using the `?` symbol.
-When the argument is omitted for an optional parameter, it will default to the empty value `<>`.
+When the argument is omitted for an optional parameter, it will default to `~`.
 Please note that any optional parameters must appear after all required parameters, and before any variadic parameter.

 ```rant